The Pan-European Common Bird Monitoring Scheme (PECBMS) presents a set of updated European wild bird indicators for the time period 1980-2016.

 Indicators (multi-species indices) are computed using MSI-tool (R-script) for calculating of Multi-Species Indicators (MSI) and trends in MSIs.
 The method of the calculation is described in Soldaat et al. (2017).
 Either European, EU or regional species indices including their standard errors are used as a source data.
-The smoothed indicators are presented in graphs at the website, and smoothed indicators including their lower and upper confidence limits for the time periods from 1980-onwards and 1990-onwards are available for download at the website (see below).
+The smoothed indicators are presented in graphs at the website, and smoothed indicators including their lower and upper confidence limits for the time periods from 1980-onwards and 1990-onwards may be shown, too (if you select the option) and are available for download at the website (see below).
 Detailed description of production of the indicators is described in the Methods section, chapter 3.
 Multispecies indicators.

 Species habitat classification

 Species habitat classification for main habitat types (farmland, forest and other) has been developed using improved procedure accepted at the PEBCMS workshop in Prague in 2005.
 We used two version of species habitat classification – single European and BioGeo regional species habitat classification.
 Detailed information including the list of species with their habitat classification is provided in the Methods section, chapter 3, Box Species selection and classification.